TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/RequestHandling/Typo3Request.rst

 The request object is also available as a global variable in :php:`$GLOBALS['TYPO3_REQUEST']`.
-This is a workaround for the core which has to access the server parameters at places where $request is not available.
+This is a workaround for the Core which has to access the server parameters at places where $request is not available.
 So, while this object is globally available during any HTTP request, it is considered bad practice to use this global object if the request is accessible in another, official way.
 The global object is scheduled to vanish at a later point once the code has been refactored enough to not rely on it anymore.